| Properly fitting your bicycle to your individual body type is crucial

 grease the wedge bolt, threads and stem so that it can be easily removed in

+the future.
 Once the stem is replaced and the bolt tightened snugly, there is one more

 adjustment to make.
 Take your wrench or allen key and loosen the pinch bolt